-• Minimum Vitamin A, other than the precursors of Vitamin A, in International Units per pound (if added).
+Minimum Vitamin A, other than the precursors of Vitamin A, in International Units per pound (if added).
 Vitamin A is required in large amounts as compared with other vitamin needs for horses.
-Requirements call for 1,000 to 1,400 International Units (IU) per pound of total ration.
-This amount can be met by access to green forage.
+Requirements call for 14 to 30 International Units (IU) per pound of body weight, which relates to 14,000 to 30,000 IU's for a 1,000 pound horse, depending on its production and growth statements.
+These amounts may be met by access to green forage.
 However, because of the variability of Vitamin A sources in hays, sources of vitamin A are routinely added to commercial feeds.
-Commercial feeds typically range between concentrations of 1,000 IU/Lb. to 4,000 IU/Lb.
+Commercial feeds typically range between concentrations of 1.000 IU/Lb. to 4.000 IU/Lb.
 Even though not required, you may find that other ingredients such as Vitamins D and E are also listed on the tag to provide feed purchasers more information about the feed.
 The amounts of Vitamins D and E required by the horse are much less than Vitamin A requirements.